Welcome to the Private memorabilia collection of 'theyflysohigh'

 It may be hard to believe, but only six months earlier the club had narrowly failed to lift the European Cup Winners’ Cup when Anderlecht triumphed in the Brussels final.
 In a 34 league match run starting in the second half of the previous 1975-76 season and up to Lampard’s testimonial game, the team managed a paltry two wins!
 Inevitably the team was going to change.

 Frank’s testimonial was Graham Paddon’s final first team appearance before transferring back to Norwich City.
 And in came Alan Devonshire who four days earlier had made his league debut for the Hammers.

 As for the guesting two pairs of strikers, neither of them signed for the Hammers that season.
 Though a year later Derek Hales Charlton Athletic's prolific striker did cross the Thames to east London.

 “Pop” the Saviour

-Playing in midfield alongside Trevor Brooking, Otulakowski making his first team debut celebrated with the game’s opening goal.
+Playing in midfield alongside Trevor Brooking, Otulakowski making his first team debut celebrated with a second half goal.
 Four days later, Anton made his claret and blue league debut as the same XI which started in Les Barrett’s testimonial won 2-0 away to Manchester United.